ilpoviertola/eval_generative_v2a_models/README.md

 bash ./checkpoints/download_synchformer_checkpoints.sh
 ```

-### 3. Make sure the data is available
+### 3. Make sure the data is available in the correct format

-Ground truth videos are expected.
+Video data is expected to have the following format:
+- 25 fps, H.264 codec
+- 24000 Hz, AAC codec

 ### 4. Run the evaluation pipeline